 As part of the application, states can request a subsidy pass-through to assist with funding the plan.
 The pass-through provides the state with funds equal to the total premium tax credits, cost-sharing reductions (CSRs) and small business credits that residents would otherwise have received from the Marketplace.

 Expenses above and beyond what can be covered using pass-through funding must be provided for at the state level.
 States are proposing different ways to cover the difference, some of which could affect insured and self-insured employer plans.

 Section 1332 was effective Jan.
 1, 2017.
-Since that time, four state waivers have been approved.
+Since that time, the following state waivers have been approved.